Autoscaling PaaSTA Instances

 attempt to autoscale your service with the default autoscaling method.

-you specified, e.g. your worker utilization or CPU utilization) is abovemax_instances_alert_threshold
+metrics_provideryou specified, e.g. your worker utilization or CPU utilization) is abovemax_instances_alert_threshold.

 Setting a very high value (a utilization value your metrics_provider would never measure) will effectively disable this alert.